hn12404988/dalahast/README.md

 ```
 g++ --std=c++11 -lsqlite3 -o init.o init.cpp && g++ --std=c++11 -lsqlite3 -o nodes.o nodes.cpp && g++ --std=c++11 -lsqlite3 -o ip_and_port.o ip_and_port.cpp
 ```
 * Running `./init.o`, and follow the instructions.
-It will ask you whether this server have a `main_port`. `main_port `is the port for dalahast servers communicate with each other.
+It will ask you whether this server have a `main_port`, which is the port for dalahast servers communicate with each other.
 * You need a port for web-socket from browser to connect, so running `./ip_and_port.o --add-port`.
+It will ask you the name of the port, and the name should be `web_port`.
 * Running `./nodes.o --compile` to compile all the `.cpp` file.

 ## Test Run for Installation